mchubby/qrtracker-for-calibre/README.md

 # Installing

+ * **Calibre 2.61 or later** is required
- * Download a zipped copy of this repository, either using a [tagged release](https://github.com/mchubby/qrtracker-for-calibre/releases/latest).
+ * Download a zipped copy of this repository, using a [tagged release](https://github.com/mchubby/qrtracker-for-calibre/releases/latest).
 Notice: at this point, Calibre requires files packed inside zip to sit at **top-level of archive** and not in a subdirectory.
 Download the zip marked as **RELEASE**.
  * Install this ZIP using the Calibre "preferences > plugins" dialog.
 [Click here for a tutorial with images](http://www.ismoothblog.com/2012/07/how-to-install-plugin-to-calibre.html) in case you cannot find it.

 # Using